alexwlchan/books.alexwlchan.net/src/_posts/2021/2021-03-21-captain-corellis-mandolin.md

 It's a story about love and grief and heartbreak, and I was very moved by the ending.

 I don't know if I would've picked up this book without the film, but I'm glad I did, and I'm glad I'm finally finished it.

+## Favourite quotes

+Dedication:

+> *To my mother and father*, who in different places and in different ways fought against <br>
+> the Fascists and the Nazis, <br>
+> lost many of their closest friends,
+> and were never thanked.